September 12, 2016

 It’s well-known that cancer patients are at increased risk of developing blood clots, both by virtue of the disease itself and because of treatment with antineoplastic agents.
 Research suggests that people with cancer have between four and seven and a half times the risk of developing a venous thromboembolism, when compared with the general population.
 Unfortunately, current anticoagulation therapies pose a significant risk of bleeding, all but eliminating them for consideration as a preventive strategy for these patients.

-“Among pancreatic cancer patients, for example, almost 40 percent will develop a clot, but we don’t know how to accurately predict the risk,” says Lalitha Nayak, MD Hematologist, UH Seidman Cancer Center; Assistant Professor of Medicine, Case Western Reserve University School of Medicine, a hematologist at University Hospitals Seidman Cancer Center.
+“Among pancreatic cancer patients, for example, almost 40 percent will develop a clot, but we don’t know how to accurately predict the risk,” says Lalitha Nayak, MD Hematologist, UH Seidman Cancer Center and Assistant Professor of Medicine, Case Western Reserve University School of Medicine.
 “Plus, the risks of anticoagulants are so high in these patients that we can’t justify using them in a preventive way.”

 Research in Dr. Nayak’s lab, however, may be changing this calculus.
 In cell and animal experiments using the cancer drug bortezomib, she and her colleagues have explained why this particular agent decreases the risk of clotting.
 The biochemistry behind this discovery, she says, could point to a new strategy for anticoagulation, as well as a potential biomarker for predicting clotting risk.